danielpclark/faster_path/README.md

 ## Why

 I did a check on Rails on what methods were being called the most and where the application spend most of its time.
-It turns out roughly 80% of the time spent and calls made are file Path handling.
+It turns out roughly 80% _(as far as I can tell)_ of the time spent and calls made are file Path handling.
 This is shocking, but it only gets worse when handling assets.  **That is why we need to deal with these load heavy methods in the most efficient manner!**

 Here's a snippet of a Rails stack profile with some of the most used and time expensive methods.